 Or how about Keith Smart?
 The average player on the 1987 Indiana team who came into the game and hit a long jumper with 4 seconds left to win it against Syracuse?
 He definitely stepped up for his one shining moment:

 And of course, there is also the all-time tournament leading scorer, Christian Laettner.
-As much as we all hate him – there’s even a “30 for 30” special currently running on ESPN about how much we all hate him – he stepped up for several shining moments and almost always pulled his Duke Blue Devils through.
+As much as some may hate him – there’s even a “30 for 30” special on ESPN about how much some hate him – he stepped up for several shining moments and almost always pulled his Duke Blue Devils through.

 Whatever team or player we love, or love to hate, the madness of March lives within us all.